ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     conda env create -f environment.yml
     cd ../..
     ```
     This should take approximately 15 minutes to complete (Tested on Ubuntu 22.04.1).

+    For installation on Apple Silicon, use ```environment_arm64.yml```.
+This requires GCC and GFortran to be installed prior.

 5. Activate the `sharpy` conda environment:
     ```bash